mih/Psignifit-3.x/doc-src/DESIGN.rst

 be a free parameter by setting the keyword 'nafc' to 1.
 Note that in this case you also need to specify priors for four parameters instead of the three parameters in an nAFC experiment.

+If you would like to read more about how you specify the shape of the psychometric functions, have a look at the section on :doc:`PSYCHOMETRICFUNCTIONS`

 A note on yes-no designs
 -------------------------